 Making Money Make $ense is a presentation which can be presented to middle and high school students.
 It is designed to motivate students to review their financial needs and wants, then make wise money decisions.
 Relatable examples are provided to encourage setting goals, smart spending, smart savings and smart budgeting.
-The importance of being "credit smart" from an early age is also discussed.
-You may present this presentation in your classroom or request a speaker.
+The importance of being "credit smart" from an early age also is discussed.
+Teachers may present this presentation in their classrooms or request a speaker from DFI.

-MoneyTrack is an award-winning public television series about investing that empowers real people of all income levels to become successful investors.
-Every week, co-hosts Pam Krueger and Jack Gallagher talk with real people who are living examples of what works and what doesn’t when it comes to investing.
+is an award-winning public television series about investing that empowers real people of all income levels to become successful investors.
+Co-hosts Pam Krueger and Jack Gallagher talk with real people who are living examples of what works and what doesn’t when it comes to investing.

 The MoneyTrack series offers unbiased, non-commercial education.
 In partnership with MSN Money, select video segments of the episodes are available online.
 The series is distributed by American Public Television.
 The series is a NETworth TV Production made possible by a grant from the Investor Protection Trust with support from state securities regulators, including Kentucky DFI.

 The video clips are appropriate for classroom viewing, such as episode 214 "Millionaire in the Making" about a high school student who built his own $50,000 investment portfolio.
 Another video that may inspire classroom discussion is episode 305 "Lessons from a High School Scam Artist."
-To view these video clips and more, visit the MoneyTrack Top Stories
+To view these video clips and more, visit the MoneyTrack YouTube

 page and select the video you wish to watch from the list.